Mandala

-A mandala (मण्डल, /sa/) is a geometric configuration of symbols.
+A mandala (मण्डल, /sa/) is a geometric configuration of symbols originating in Indian religions.
 In various spiritual traditions, mandalas may be employed for focusing attention of practitioners and adepts, as a spiritual guidance tool, for establishing a sacred space and as an aid to meditation and trance induction.
-In the Eastern religions of Hinduism, Buddhism, Jainism and Shinto it is used as a map representing deities, or especially in the case of Shinto, paradises, kami or actual shrines.
+In Hinduism, Buddhism and Jainism, it is used as a map representing deities.
+In the Shinto religion, mandala is used as a map of paradises, kami or actual shrines.